 5 Betting Trends for the Kentucky Derby

-Twenty of the world’s finest racing horses are ready to break the starting gates at Churchill Downs on Saturday May 1, 2021 in Louisville, Kentucky.
+The 149th running of the Kentucky Derby is going down in May.
+Twenty of the world’s finest racing horses are ready to break the starting gates at Churchill Downs on Saturday, May 6, 2023 in Louisville, Kentucky.
 These stallions will run one and a quarter mile in the first of three Triple Crown races this year, and there’s plenty of prep races we can look at to get a better sense of each horse’s current form.

 Tradition and lineage are an important part of horse racing culture, and that’s a great resource for anyone betting on the sport of kings.
 Wagering is a foundation of horse racing, and the long history of this sport gives us a rich set of betting trends to work with.

 These trends aren’t any guarantee, but they might steer you in the right direction if you’re unsure about which horse to pick.
 If nothing else, these captivating trends will leave you with a greater appreciation for horse racing.

 Cross the wire with these five betting trends you need to know for the 2023 Kentucky Derby.

 1) Bay and Chestnut Horses Have Been Dominant